CartoDB/web-sdk/docs/guides/03-interactivity-popups.md

 </div>
 > View this step [here](/developers/web-sdk/examples/maps/guides/interactivity-popups/step-5.html)

 Now we are going to add a pop-up when the user clicks on a feature.
 In this case we are going to add more attributes and apply some formatting for the numeric values.
-The pop-up is hidden when we click in another feature.
+The pop-up is hidden when you click in another feature.

 ```js
 await countriesLayer.setPopupClick([